lSANCHOl/Discover/README.md

 # network-scanner
-Discover whos on the network by pinging devices using the ICMP protocol
+Discover who's on the network by pinging devices using the ICMP protocol

 <p align="center">